awsdocs/amazon-traffic-mirroring-guide/doc_source/traffic-mirroring-considerations.md

   + X1\.32XL
   + X1e\.32XL

-   Maximum number of mirror sources per a non\-dedicated instance type as target: 10
+   Maximum number of mirror sources per interface as a target attached to a non\-dedicated instance: 10

+  This quota cannot be increased\.

 The following quotas apply to traffic mirror filters:
 + Maximum number of rules per filter: 10

+  This quota cannot be increased\.

-## Checksum Offloading<a name="traffic-checksum-offloading"></a>
+## Checksum offloading<a name="traffic-checksum-offloading"></a>

 The Elastic Network Adapter \(ENA\) provides checksum offloading capabilities\.
 If a packet is truncated, this might result in the packet checksum not being calculated for the mirrored packet\.
 The following checksums are not calculated when the mirrored packet is truncated:
 + If the mirror packet is truncated, the mirror packet L4 checksum is not calculated\.